HamzaElshafie/nano-rlsys./nano_rlsys/generator/kernels/tk_gqa/KERNEL_DESIGN.md

     write log-sum-exp / lvec_s
 ```

-Inside each split, the CTA still has an inner loop over smaller K/V tiles:
+Inside each split, the CTA still has an inner loop over smaller K/V tiles just like with flash attention:

 ```text
 for each K/V tile in this split: